bonigarcia/webdrivermanager/README.md

 # WebDriverManager [![][Logo]][GitHub Repository]

-This piece of software is a small library aimed to automate the [Selenium Webdriver] binaries management within a Java project.
+This piece of software is a small library aimed to automate the [Selenium Webdriver] binaries management within a Java project in runtime.

 If you have ever used [Selenium Webdriver], you probably know that in order to use some browsers (for example Chrome, Internet Explorer, or Opera) you need to download a binary which allows WebDriver to handle the browser.
 In addition, the absolute path to this binary must be set as Java variables, as follows: